|Home|About Us|Membership Center|Legislative Action Center|News & Media|Events|Members Only|

-Below is a copy of FMA's 2016 Legislative Issue Briefs, divided into Federal Workforce Management and Investing in the Federal Workforce.
-Please click the PDF link in the title for a full description of each issue.
+Below is a copy of FMA's 2017 Legislative Issue Briefs Executive Summary.
+Please click the PDF link below for a full description of each issue:

-- Congress should pass legislation to allow federal agencies the flexibility to start the one-year probationary period after initial training is completed.
+5. Congress should pass legislation to allow federal agencies the flexibility to extend the probationary period for employees entering the civil service to two years.